Prepared for EvidenceNetwork.ca by Lee Tunstall

 The Canadian population is rapidly aging as the Baby Boomer generation heads into retirement.
 By 2030, almost one in four Canadians will be over the age of 65.
 Canadians are also living longer than ever, but how well they live while aging remains a concern.

 Individuals do not age according to a pre-existing timetable; rather there are many social issues that contribute to a person’s health as they age.
 Some individuals at age 80 can be healthier than others at age 65.

-It is important that as our population ages to be able to track health and not just treat people because of their chronological age.
+It is important, as our population ages, to be able to track health and not just treat people because of their chronological age.
 The concept of “frailty” helps with this.

-The Canadian Frailty Network defines frailty as a “state of increased vulnerability, with reduced physical reserve and loss of function across multiple body systems.”
+Frailty is defined as a “state of increased vulnerability, with reduced physical reserve and loss of function across multiple body systems.”
 Frailty predicts death, heightened vulnerability, institutionalization and a reduced quality of life.
 Although it can refer to patients of any age, it is most commonly used in referring to older adults.